3D Secure (3DS)

 Requirements

-- Subscribe to the SCA_CHALLENGE and DELEGATE_SCA_CANCEL webhook events.
 For more information on subscribing to webhook events, check the dedicated guide.

 Authentication steps